Home » Read & Learn » WordPress » WordPress How To: SEO Permalinks (Before or After Launch)

 When you visit the Permalinks page, you’ll see that you can customize it down to the hour, minute, and second.
 After all these years, I’ve yet to run into a site that needed that type of Permalinks.

 I advise my clients to stick with the simple post title /%postname%/ structure.
-Rare is the occasion to use otherwise.
+There is rarely an occasion to use something else.

 However, if we are talking about Permalinks, there are other options.
 I’ll only cover those that have potential based on your focus.
 Depending on your site or blog topic, you may want to include a date or the category in your Permalinks.